anujtewari17/iaqualink-spa-control/backend/README.md

 - `JET_PUMP_COMMAND`: Device command for the spa jets (default: `aux_4`)
 - `ALLOWED_LOCATIONS`: Semicolon separated latitude,longitude pairs.
 Leave empty to disable checks
 - `LOCATION_RADIUS_KM`: Radius in kilometers for location checks (default: 1)
-- `HEARTBEAT_URL`: Optional URL pinged every 14 minutes to keep the service awake
 - `ICS_FEED_URL`: Airbnb iCal feed URL used to generate guest access codes
-### Render Cron Setup
+### External Cron Setup
-On Render's free tier the service sleeps after 15 minutes.
-Configure Render Cron jobs:
-1. **Heartbeat** – GET `/health` every 14 minutes to keep the service awake.
-2. **Nightly shutdown** – POST `/api/shutdown` at **12:05 AM America/Los_Angeles**.
-The backend also schedules an automatic shutdown three hours after the spa is turned on, so cron is only needed for the nightly cutoff and keeping the service awake.
+On free hosting tiers the service may sleep after periods of inactivity.
+Set up a cron job (e.g. on Render) to GET `/health` every 14 minutes.
+Schedule a nightly shutdown by POSTing to `/api/shutdown` at **12:05 AM America/Los_Angeles**.
+The backend also triggers an automatic shutdown three hours after the spa is turned on, so external cron is primarily needed for the nightly cutoff and keeping the service awake.